oyagulesan/EarthQuakeDetector/README.md

 # Earthquake Detector
-This project is a ARDUINO project.
+This project is an ARDUINO project.
 It makes use of [MPU5060 library](https://github.com/jarzebski/Arduino-MPU6050).

 The circuit is in image: